RajeshNannuta/kafka/README.md

 # how to configure:

-First step : Installing java & setting up the Environmental Variables
+FIRST STEP : Installing java & setting up the Environmental Variables

 Install java from the Extracted file